jamesburns-rts/teamwork-cli/README.md

 	-a, --arrived [HH:MM]
 	Record the time as when you arrived (default to now)

-	-s, --start [taskId]
+	-s, --start [timer]
-	Record the time you started a task
+	Start a timer

+	-r, --stop [timer]
+	Stop a timer

 EXAMPLES

-    node hours.js --entry --task 6905921 --start-time "09:00" --hours 1 --minutes 30
+    node hours.js --entry --task 6905921 --start-time "09:00" --hours 1
-                    --billable 0 --description "Friday Standup"
-    > Logs an hour and a half for a long Friday standup
+                  --minutes 30 --billable 0 --description "Friday Standup" Logs an hour and a half for a long Friday standup

     node hours.js -e -t 6905921 -T "09:00" -H 1 -M 30 -b 0 -m "Friday Standup"
-    > Same as above but using letters instead
+    Same as above but using letters instead

-    node hours.js -a
-    > Persists the current time as when you arrived

-    node hours.js
-    > Summarize hours for month and today - including time since arrived

 INTERACTIVE MODE

 This mode creates a quasi-terminal with a directory structure setup like teamwork.
 There is a top level "teamwork" directory containing a folder for each project, each project contains tasklists, and each tasklist contains tasks.

 Once in a task you can log time.
 You can also create tasks/tasklists.